Residence Hall Policies

 Guests are any individuals who are not residential students.
-Residents wanting to host a guest on-campus for any period of time, or overnight, must register the guest or guests with their Resident Assistant (RA) and with Rockford University Police and Department of Public Safety.
+Residents wanting to host a guest on-campus for any period of time, or overnight, must register the guest or guests.
+Guest registration can be completed on line at the Residence Life website.
 Guests are allowed to stay on-campus no more than 3 consecutive nights.
 Please check with the Hall Director regarding repeated overnight visitors as cohabitation is not allowed.
 Maximum number of nights in a semester for a visitor is not to exceed 6 as a courtesy to the roommate.
 The hosting student is responsible for their guest at all times while on Rockford University property and will be held accountable if the guest is found to be violating any policies of the University.

 Failure to register the guest will result in disciplinary action for the Rockford University student.
 The University reserves the right to ban any guest from campus if the conduct of the guest endangers the safety and well-being of the University community, including the Rockford Police Department.

 All Rockford University students are required to have a Rockford University photo identification card.
 Rockford University ID cards are the official identification of all students of the University; ID cards also allow access to the resident’s building(s).
 Students are prohibited from loaning cards to other students and/or guests.

 Lost or stolen cards should be reported immediately to SAS – Student Administrative Services (from 8-5 weekdays) or Rockford University Police and Department of Public Safety (weekends and evening hours).
 A fee will be assessed for the replacement of lost or stolen ID cards.